If your ex-partner is trying to make you leave

 If you don’t have anywhere else to go

-Your local authority might be able to give you emergency housing until you find something more permanent, or help you get back into your house if you need to.
+Your local council might be able to give you emergency housing until you find something more permanent, or help you get back into your house if you need to.

 If you’ve left things in the house that you need to get, find someone you trust to help you - call the police on 101 if you need extra support.